Automattic/jurassic.ninja/README.md

 <p class="lead" id="progress">Launching a fresh WP with a Jetpack ...</p>
 ```

-#### Create a home page with a link to `/create`
+**Create a home page with a link to `/create`**

 1. Create a new page and configure it a static front page with a link to `/create`.

-#### Configure Jurassic Ninja Settings page in wp-admin
+#### 3. Configure Jurassic Ninja Settings page in wp-admin

 1. Visit the Jurassic Ninja Settings page in wp-admin.
 2. Configure your Server pilot client id, client key and server id.
 3. Configure the top-domain on which this is going to create sites.

-#### Using docker image for testing
+### Using a docker container for testing

-It is convenient to test the application using a docker image.
-Make sure that docker is installed and running before proceed.
+It may be convenient to use this plugin using a docker image for local development.
+Make sure that [docker is installed and running](https://docs.docker.com/install/) before proceeding.

 1. In project directory create `jndb` folder where WordPress DB will be stored: